If I was a phrase I would be:

 Roman Baroque Sculpture: The Industry of Art

-When I was a child my father told me many stories and anecdotes about Ancient Rome and we used to stroll through our Eternal City and play in the Roman Forum.
-With my Mom, I used to visit all the Churches, looking for the most fascinating painters and going shopping in the Jewish district or in the big market at Piazza Vittorio.
+When I was a child my father told me many stories and anecdotes about the Colosseum and Ancient Rome and we used to stroll through our Eternal City and play in the Roman Forum.
+With my mom, I used to visit all the churches, looking for the most fascinating painters and going shopping in the jewish district or in the big market at Piazza Vittorio.

 This is how I fell in love with Rome - because it’s home and much more.